webkenny/silexicon/README.md

 ## Silexicon

-This is a basic skeleton for building a HATEOAS compliant REST API using the excellent Silex microframework.
+This is a basic skeleton for building a HATEOAS compliant REST API for Microservices.
+It is based on the very excellent [Silex](http://silex.sensiolabs.org) microframework.